 The majority of individuals attending The BFF Project events need no support to participate.
 Participants are ready to meet others who share their interests.
 Participants are also encouraged to share items that interest them with the group.
 This may help increase a participant’s comfort level, thereby fostering more personal interaction with other participants.

-If you think The BFF Project is a good match for you, or your loved one with social anxiety, a developmental disability, or other medical condition, complete the registration packet today!
-If the next series is full, join our contact list to find out about registration for the following one!
+If you think The BFF Project is a good match for you, or your loved one with social anxiety, a developmental disability, or other medical condition, all you need to do is register on Zoom.
+Choose the date(s) you want to attend!
+You’ll get a unique log-in that is meant JUST FOR YOU.
+If you have questions or need help, contact firstname.lastname@example.org.

 We take mental health issues seriously at Parents Helping Parents.
 The BFF Project is a social group and should not be considered therapy, mental health counseling, or intervention, or to be used as a means to receive professional support.
 If mental health support is needed, we recommend NAMI of Santa Clara County or the county in which you live. https://namisantaclara.org/.
 The PHP Resource Directory includes a listing of mental health professionals that may be helpful for you.